 Introduction

-When used together SNOMED CT and HL7 often offer multiple possible approaches to representing the same clinical information.
+When used together, SNOMED CT and HL7 often offer multiple possible approaches to representing the same clinical information.
 This need not be a problem where clear rules can be specified that enable transformation between alternative forms.
 However, unambiguous interpretation and thus reliable transformation depends on understanding the semantics of both the RIM and SNOMED CT and having guidelines available to manage areas of overlap or apparent conflict.